ookii-tsuki/SafeValues/README.md

 ### Installation

 * Download the [Latest release](https://github.com/med9999/SafeValues/releases/tag/1.0.1.0) then extract `SfVal.zip` and place the `SfVal.dll` and `SfVal.xml` files in Assets/Plugins of your project.
+* It is recommended to build your game with IL2CPP.

 <!-- USAGE EXAMPLES -->